bburns/LanguageModels/docs/report/Report.md

 A strategy for solving the problem, including discussion of the expected solution, has been made. -->

-Given a sequence of words, we'll make a prediction for the following *k* most likely words and their probabilities.
+Given a sequence of words, predict the most likely following word.

-For example, for the sequence "the dog" and *k*=3, a solution might be (barked 10%, slept 9%, ran 8%).

-We'll use an RNN to make the predictions - different architectures will be trained on a training set, tuned on a validation set, and tested on a hold-out test set - the results will be compared against a baseline n-gram model, with the best model chosen for more complete analysis - it is anticipated that an RNN with proper architecture and parameters will be able to beat the n-gram model.
+We'll use an RNN to make the prediction - different architectures will be trained on a training set, tuned on a validation set, and tested on a hold-out test set - the results will be compared against a baseline n-gram model - it is anticipated that an RNN with proper parameters will be able to beat the n-gram model.

 <!-- A GRU (Gated Recurrent Unit) RNN is expected to offer the best performance for a -->